Virginia Bar Exam | The Ultimate Guide (2025)

 Virginia had a relatively high overall pass rate of 75% for the July 2023 exam.
 However, its state-specific component has a range of various legal subjects, so be prepared for a challenge.

 There is a $575 base fee to apply for the Virginia Bar Exam.
-Final filing deadlines are December 15, 2023, and May 10, 2024, for the February and July exams, respectively.
+The final filing deadline for the February exam is December 15, 2024.

 The Virginia Essays are weighted at 60%, while the MBE is 40%.
 Applicants must earn a total scaled score of 140 or higher to pass the Virginia Bar Exam.